mrdotan/apicv10/Misc/Exercises/Exercise.md

        - Create a product namely 'Deposit' and create two plans with the names 'Silver' and 'Gold'.
 Follow lab6 for directions.

-       - Test this product in Sandbox environment
+       - Test this API in Sandbox environment

        - Stage this product to DEV env while you are logged in as 'vest3' user.
 Try to publish it.